hynek/environ-config/docs/tutorial.md

 AppConfig(value='23', flag=True)
 ```

-:::{warning}
+:::{danger}
-As a general advice: don't set your defaults to dangerous values.
+Don't set your defaults to dangerous values.
 For example, if your web application has some development mode that activates a debugger view on exceptions, that should be strictly opt-in.

 Otherwise, one forgotten or mistyped option name can fully expose your application.